Is not speaking Kannada a major issue in Bengaluru, see what people have to say

 According to some recent reports, three Manipuri students were allegedly beaten up for not speaking in the Kannada language at a restaurant in the city.
 The accused have been arrested by the local police in the case.

-In another incident a HR consultant, of a private firm in Bengaluru was assaulted by a group of men in RT Nagar on July 24 this year, as he could not speak in Kannada.
+In another incident, an HR consultant, of a private firm in Bengaluru was assaulted by a group of men in RT Nagar on July 24 this year, as he could not speak in Kannada.

 Some locals feel why should they learn Hindi while they are in Karnataka, why the migrants can't learn Kannada if they want to live in Karnataka.